Transition to a Hydrogen Energy-Based Society

 Japan Hydrogen Association (JH2A)

 Established in December 2020 to develop a hydrogen-based society earlier through various practical projects, the Japan Hydrogen Association (JH2A) started operation as a general incorporated association in April 2022.
-With a membership of 448 companies as of June 2024, including not just energy suppliers, automakers, and manufacturers of various types of related equipment but banks, securities firms, and insurers, the JH2A is a truly nationwide organization.
-As a corepresentative of the JH2A, we are moving ahead with various energetic initiatives in partnership with other members.
+With a membership of 496 companies as of June 2025, including not just energy suppliers, automakers, and manufacturers of various types of related equipment but banks, securities firms, and insurers, the JH2A is a truly nationwide organization.

 Hydrogen Council